-What Is the Moss Hanging From Trees in the South?
+What Is The Moss Hanging From Trees In The South?

 Residents of the northern United States frequently see moss on trees, but most have never seen anything quite like Spanish moss (Tillandsia usneoides).
 Found hanging from tree limbs in tangled clumps, Spanish moss is a natural part of the South's ecology and an important habitat for many species, including birds and reptiles.
 Although natural and quite beautiful, Spanish moss can cause some problems for the trees it inhabits.